 For direct comparison and correlation with the calibrated measurements taken, additional data was collected by licensed amateur radio operators using a monopole antenna with a large effective antenna height.
 The amateur radio antenna was placed at distances of 10 m, 20 m, and 30 m over real earth from the WPT-EV system that was located on the OATS (and rotated for maximum interference potential).
 In several unique cases, very narrow-band harmonics were discernible with the amateur radio monopole antenna but their amplitude was no higher than the typical ambient peaks seen without the WPT-EV system operating.

 Qualitative listening tests were also conducted in the presence of WPT emissions.
-One amateur service signal (field strength unknown) was heard at a frequency coinciding with a WPT harmonic and resulted in an intelligible and audible voice transmission yielding non-harmful interference.
+One amateur service signal operating in the far-field with an average E-Field strength of ~16 dBµV/m (-35 dBµA/m) was heard at a frequency coinciding with a WPT harmonic and resulted in an intelligible and audible voice transmission yielding non-harmful interference.
+In this case, the approximate amateur signal-to-ambient-noise-peak ratio was about 13 dB with the ambient noise peaks occurring at an average of ~-2 dBµV/m (-53.5 dBµA/m).
+In the near-field, where the WPT-EV system is located at a 10 m distance, the calibrated H-Field EMC measurements cannot be converted to E-Field using far-field approximations.
 Further work is encouraged to examine the full impact of the measured levels of WPT emissions on general communications in the amateur service in multiple environments.

 A12.5 References